José Fernández (right-handed pitcher): 2013 season: Rookie of the Year

 Fernández struck out 13 batters in a game against the Pittsburgh Pirates on July 28, earning the 3–2 victory.
 With Fernández's 14-strikeout performance against the Cleveland Indians on August 3, 2013, he became just the sixth pitcher since 2000 to strike out 13 or more batters in consecutive games.
 He established the Marlins' rookie record for most strikeouts in one game.
 For his performance in July 2013, Fernández was named the Rookie of the Month for the National League, leading all qualified rookie pitchers in ERA.
 He followed up his July by compiling a 1.15 ERA with 49 strikeouts in 39 innings pitched in August, which resulted him in receiving a second consecutive Rookie of the Month Award.

 Fernández's rookie season was considered historic as his 4.2 Wins Above Replacement placed him in the Top 10 player seasons among those under 21 years old since 1900.
 Fernández's Adjusted ERA+ of 174 on the season also placed him in the Top 10 all-time for pitchers under the age of 21, and he became only the fourth pitcher to record this feat in the past century.
-His strikeout rate is the highest in his league, pacing the National League at 9.81 strikeouts per nine innings.
+His strikeout rate led the National League at 9.81 strikeouts per nine innings.

 At the time after his last start of his rookie season, Fernández was in the top 10 of many pitching statistics in the National League, including sixth in strikeouts (187), first in strikeouts per nine innings (9.75) and hits allowed per nine innings (5.759), second in ERA (2.19) and Adjusted ERA+ (176), and third in WAR (6.3).
 Fernández won the Sporting News Rookie of the Year Award and the National League Rookie of the Year Award.
 He came in third place in the Cy Young Award voting behind Adam Wainwright and winner Clayton Kershaw.